 The STAMP test packet request and response sizes are symmetrical by default.
 RFC 8762 defines a structured packet that ensures this behavior.
 To allow for packet size manipulation, the STAMP Optional Extensions RFC 8972 defines a PAD TLV.
 This TLV is added after the base packet.
-STAMP padding uses the pad-tlv-size octets command to increase the size of the packet.
+STAMP padding uses the following command to increase the size of the packet.